Supporting Our Communities

-We recognize that our success depends in large part on our relationships and interactions with local communities, including elected officials, business and community leaders, charitable organizations, neighbors, educators, local media and our own employees.
+We recognize that our company’s success depends in large part on our relationships and interactions with local communities, including community leaders, nonprofit organizations, local businesses, schools, elected officials and local media.

-Our community engagement programs aim to strengthen communities where our employees live and work by helping address critical health needs and selected social issues.
+Our community engagement programs aim to strengthen communities where our employees live and work by helping address critical health and social needs.

 Neighbor of Choice

 Our Neighbor of Choice (NOC) grant program supports the work of local nonprofit organizations dedicated to promoting the wellbeing of community residents.
 Managed by our company’s Office of Corporate Responsibility, the NOC program is based in communities where we have a presence.

 Our company’s financial resources as well as our employees’ volunteerism support community efforts to improve the quality of health care and increase access to care for underserved populations living with Alzheimer’s disease, cancer, diabetes, HIV/AIDS or who are pregnant or have recently given birth.

 Our commitment to reduce health disparities, strengthen local health systems and protect the environment supports the UN Sustainable Development Goals.

 Throughout 2019, our company invited nonprofit organizations in 19 communities in which we have a major presence to apply for funding support.
 Factors that determine our local sites’ participation in the NOC program include whether we have a major presence, the number of employees at the site, and community need.

 Learn more about our Neighbor of Choice program.

 Our company is committed to supporting communities around the world that are affected by natural disasters.
 We look to local authorities and humanitarian relief agencies to first assess need and then respond in a timely, coordinated manner.
 We provide aid through financial and product donations to meet the immediate needs of affected communities.